AssetFetch/spec/spec.md

 - If the file extension defined inside the `fetch.*` field has a datablock defined with the same name (minus the dot-prefix) then the `data` field on that `component` SHOULD have that corresponding datablock to provide more format-specific information about the file.
 - If the provider wants to use [unlocking](#asset-unlocking) on the component-level then the component's `data` field MUST contain the datablock `unlock_state`.

-## Additional Endpoints
+# Additional Endpoints

 Additional endpoint types can be used to perform certain actions or retrieve additional information.

-Unless noted otherweise in the specification, these endpoints MUST use the following format:
+Unless noted otherwise in the specification, these endpoints MUST use the following format:

 | Field | Format | Required | Description|
 | --- | --- |--- | --- |
 | `meta` | metadata | yes | Metadata. |
 | `data` | datablocks | yes | Datablocks.|

-### Unlocking Endpoint
+## Unlocking Endpoint
 *(kind: `unlock`)*

 This endpoint type is used to "unlock" (usually meaning "purchase") an asset or asset component.